LSSTDESC/WeakLensingDeblending/docs/output.rst

 Analysis Results
 ----------------

 HDU[1] contains a binary table where each row represents one simulated source and the columns are described in the table below.
 Q refers to the second-moment tensor of the galaxy's combined (bulge + disk + AGN) 50% isophote, including any cosmic shear but not the PSF.
+M refers to the second-moment tensor estimated using adaptive pixel moments and including the PSF.
+Note that the `e1,e2` and `hsm_e1,hsm_e2` parameters use different ellipticity conventions.
+HSM below refers to algorithms described in Hirata & Seljak (2003; MNRAS, 343, 459) and tested/characterized using real data in Mandelbaum et al. (2005; MNRAS, 361, 1287).

 ======== ======= ====================================================================================
 Name     Type    Description